tony-shifflett/lessonOne/README.md

 - You don't want the content to touch the edges of the container
 - You want the background of the element to be displayed
-- You want to increase the size of an element that perhaps can't be assigned width or height like a button
+- You want to increase the size of an element that perhaps can't be assigned width or height, like a button

 Use Margin when:

 - You want to create space around the elements
-- You want to center aan element using **margin:auto**
+- You want to center an element using **margin:auto**

 #### Padding